ladangol/DeepLearning_Tensorflow/dogs_vs_cats/README.md

 	  - Validation
         - *Annotations for your validation images will come here*
         - *all of your images for validation will come here*
-    - lable.pbtxt
-    - train.record
+    - labels.npy
-	- Validation.record
+    - data.npy

-   - Models
+   - models
      - *inference graph of the trained model will be saved here*
    - training
      - *checkpoints of the trained model will be saved here*